MicrosoftDocs/cloud-adoption-framework/docs/get-started/security.md

 - Review security information in [Built-in security controls for Azure services](https://docs.microsoft.com/azure/security/fundamentals/security-controls).
 - Review Azure security tools and services in [Security services and technologies available on Azure](https://docs.microsoft.com/azure/security/azure-security-services-technologies).
 - Review the [Microsoft Trust Center](https://www.microsoft.com/trustcenter/guidance/risk-assessment).
 It contains extensive guidance, reports, and related documentation that can help you perform risk assessments as part of your regulatory compliance processes.
 - Review third-party tools available to facilitate meeting your security requirements.
-See [Integrate security solutions in Azure Security Center](https://docs.microsoft.com/azure/security-center/security-center-partner-integration).
+For more information, see [Integrate security solutions in Azure Security Center](https://docs.microsoft.com/azure/security-center/security-center-partner-integration).